Acne Scar Treatment

 Before and After Gallery *

+Dr. Adrian is a recognized expert in the treatment of all types of acne scars, and utilizes combinations of the latest surgical, chemical, laser, and radiofrequency based treatments available today with treatment plans tailored to each individual.
 Acne scars are a potential consequence of untreated cystic acne.
 Acne scars are textural changes on the skin surface which are visible to the naked eye and often create shadows in certain lighting.
 There are several distinct types of acne scars which are discussed below.
-Dr. Adrian is an expert in the treatment of all types of acne scars, and utilizes combinations of the latest surgical, chemical, laser, and RF based treatments available today with treatment plans tailored to each individual.

 *To avoid confusion, ‘brown spots’ and ‘red spots’ related to acne are post-inflammatory hyperpigmentation and post-inflammatory erythema, respectively.
 These are a sign of active or recent acne and will resolve with appropriate acne treatment by a Board Certified Dermatologist.